MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/personal-data-mgmt.md

 ## Exporting, deleting, or purging personal data

 We __strongly__ recommend you restructure your data collection policy to stop collecting, filter out, obfuscate or anonymize personal data, or otherwise modify such data until it's no longer considered personal using [data collection transformations](../essentials/data-collection-transformations.md).
-In handling personal, data you'll incur costs in defining and automating a strategy, building an interface through which your customers interact with their data, and ongoing maintenance.
+In handling personal, data you incur costs in defining and automating a strategy, building an interface through which your customers interact with their data, and ongoing maintenance.
 It's also computationally costly for Log Analytics and Application Insights, and a large volume of concurrent Query, Delete Data, or Purge API calls can negatively affect all other interactions with Log Analytics functionality.
 However, if you have to collect personal data, follow the guidelines in this section.

 > [!NOTE]
 > Deleting or purging data doesn't affect billing.
 To control data retention costs, configure [data retention settings](data-retention-configure.md).